dulcedu/BlockchainPublicRegulationFabric-Food/README.md

 ## 4. Deploy the Business Network Archive using Composer Playground
 If you skipped steps 1 - 3 and you just want to explore this use case using the online Composer Playground, use Ctrl-click (or the equivalent action for your system) to open the <a href="https://ibm.box.com/v/food-supply" target=download>food-supply.bna</a> file in a separate tab.
 Click **Download** to download this file to your own device.

 Open the online [Composer Playground](http://composer-playground.mybluemix.net/).
-If you have previously used Playground, be sure to clear your browser local storage by running `localStorage.clear()` in your browser Console, or to use the option presented to you by Composer Playground.
+If you have previously used the playground, be sure to clear your browser local storage by running `localStorage.clear()` in your browser Console, or to use the option presented to you by Composer Playground.

 Next, click the `Deploy a new business network` button.